cq674350529/pocs_slides/advisory/MikroTik/vul_dot1x/README.md

 #### Description

 The `dot1x` process suffers from a memory corruption vulnerability.
-By sending a crafted packet, an authenticated remote user can crash the `dot1x` process due to NULL pointer reference.
+By sending a crafted packet, an authenticated remote user can crash the `dot1x` process due to NULL pointer dereference.

 Against stable `6.46.5`, the poc resulted in the following crash captured by `gdb`.